BlackPhlox/wt-editor-cli/README.md

   - Followed by `npm start` or `node index.js`

   Recommended extra step
   - Run the following command to set an enviroment variable to call `wte` in any directory: `setx wte "node "%cd%/index.js""`
+  - If you are running using the Linux-Subsystem you can add `alias runbat='cmd.exe /c wte'` in your `~/.bashrc` file.

 # Contribution